-Comprehending Component Interfaces, Part I of II
+Comprehending Component Interfaces, Part 1 of 2

 One of the key tools that we use with most of our development projects is the Component Interface.
 Normally, a form is not fully leveraged unless we load the data into PeopleSoft at the end of the approval process.
 Component Interface is Oracle’s recommended tool to get that data into the system.

 This article will give both Functional Analysts and Technical Developers thoughts toward navigating and mastering component interfaces.
 It will work from functional topics toward the more technical intricacies.